1 bed flats to rent in Liverpool: highest rated developments

 Image of Apo Liverpool, L1

-And taking the fifth spot is Apo Liverpool, formerly known as The Copper House, which sits on Liverpool’s dockside.
+And taking the sixth spot is Apo Liverpool, formerly known as The Copper House, which sits on Liverpool’s dockside.
 This build to rent development is a landmark collection of 382 premium rental apartments.
 As well as this, residents can enjoy all the shared spaces on offer, from the entrance courtyard, lounge and fully equipped gym, to the 16th floor garden offering far-reaching views across the Liverpool skyline.

 Read reviews and details of Apo Liverpool, L1